How to Write a Medical Chronology

 • Future medical treatment necessary (if any)

 It is best to include even minor details in the medical chronology report.
 Seemingly minor details and disputed information also may be useful when preparing the case strategy to prove liability, causation, and damages.
 Missing records or data must also be highlighted in case that may prove useful at a later stage.
-If any non-medical information that is relevant is found in the records, it must be included in the report because it could help prove causation.
+If any non-clinical information that is relevant is found in the records, it must be included in the report because it could help prove causation.

 Medical Case Chronology Preparation – Points to Note